FamilySearch/pewpew/guide/src/config/vars-section.md

   <i>variable_name</i>: <i>definition</i>
 </pre>

 Variables are used where a single pre-defined value is needed in the test a test.
-The variable *definition* can be any valid yaml type where any strings will be interpreted as a [template](./common-types.md#templates).
+The variable *definition* can be any valid YAML type where any strings will be interpreted as a [template](./common-types.md#templates).
 In variable templates only environment variables can be interpolated in expressions.

 **Examples**:
 ```yaml